 Stanley Lim is a Postdoctoral Scholar at the W.P.
 Carey School of Business, Arizona State University.
-He recently completed a Ph.D. in Supply Chain Management from Cambridge University.
+He recently completed a Ph.D. in Operations Management from Cambridge University.
 He is deeply interested in examining operational issues at the interface between retail supply chain management and end-consumers.
 At present, Stanley focuses his attention on understanding the economics of distribution services, covering "5As," namely accessibility of location (retail store density), availability (inventory contract structure), product assortment (online food market platform), assurance of product delivery (last-mile distribution), and ambience (showrooms) decisions.
 These areas comprise the five core services retailers provide to lower consumers' search and transaction costs.
 As part of his research efforts, he has worked with Amazon U.K., Tesco, Ocado, Alliance Boots, Argos, T2 Tea, and Unilever, amongst others.
 Stanley has been a visiting scholar at the W.P.
 Carey School of Business, and is an affiliate member at the MIT Megacity Logistics Lab.

 His research has won best paper awards, including the 2016 Harry Boer Best Student Paper and 2018 Chris Voss Highly Commended Paper at the EurOMA Conference, and 2018 Meritorious Paper (Industrial Logistics) awarded by the Chartered Institute of Logistics and Transport (CILT).
 In addition, his research activities are partly funded by the 2016 ( Top Award ) and 2018 Henry Spurrier Scholarships and the You Poh Seng Research Grant, which are honors competitively awarded by the CILT and Singapore University of Social Sciences, respectively.
 Stanley has also worked on projects funded by the U.S. Department of Agriculture, and U.K. Engineering & Physical Sciences Research Council.

 Stanley is on the job market and is available for interview.

 Before embarking on his Ph.D. studies, Stanley spent several years in the defence industry in varying roles, rising to become Head Engineering and Operations Group at the Ministry of Defence.
 Previous roles included Intelligence Analyst, Human Resources Manager, Lead Engineer, and Technical Consultant with portfolio in wireless and satellite communication, and information technology.
 He has significant experience in project management, system life-cycle management, and lean six sigma techniques.